- 1 Purpose

 4.1 Initial Issue of Bi-Lock Keys

 - In 1993 the University of Southern Queensland approved the use of 'Specific University "U" Profile Bi-Lock Series 105' manufactured by the Australian Lock Company Pty Ltd and distributed in Queensland by John Barnes & Co (Qld) Pty Ltd. In conjunction with the local agents for John Barnes & Co (Qld) Pty Ltd (Toowoomba Locksmiths) a grand master key system has been designed for each building.

 - Any request for the issue of a key/s must be approved by the Dean of Faculty, Head of Department or their appointed delegate and forwarded to USQ Security.

-- Upon receiving the keys the requesting Dean of Faculty, Head of Department or Key Controller must sign the Campus Services Manual Issue Register.
+- Upon receiving the keys the requesting Dean of Faculty, Head of Department or Key Controller must sign the Facilities Management Manual Issue Register.
 This also acknowledges that if any issued key is lost or cannot be produced on demand the total cost associated with re-pinning the lock/s to the area/s compromised and providing the replacement key/s will be met by their Faculty/Department.
 Should a loss occur due to an individual's negligence, the University reserves the right to recover costs from that individual.